-Marketers have long been discussing the rise of mobile marketing, but it still lags behind other digital platforms when it comes to planning strategy.
-One way to engage users with your mobile offering is to use push notifications, and so this week we have top tips for crafting a push notification strategy.
+Marketers have long been discussing the rise of mobile marketing.
+But, it still lags behind other digital platforms when it comes to planning strategy.
+One way to engage users with your mobile offering is to use push notifications.
+This week we have top tips for crafting a push notification strategy.

 What are push notifications, and why do you need a strategy?

 A whitepaper by mobile analytics organisation Tune (for Marketing Week) defines push notifications as ‘the messages sent to a user on a mobile device when they are outside your app’, the kind that pop up on your lock screen to tell you that you have a friend request on Facebook or there’s a sale at your favourite department store.